yogeshiitm/Word-Cloud-Generator/README.md

-# Word-Cloud-Generator
-Python Script That Generates a "Word Cloud" From a Text File.
 Final Project of Crash Course on Python by Google.
+This python script generates a "Word Cloud" from a Text File.